Print Edition - 2015-12-24 | News

 Dec 24, 2015-After making solar electric system mandatory for buildings in cities across the country, authorities are now preparing to power all street lamps through solar energy as well.

-The campaign will begin in Kathmandu Valley from January 29 by replacing all street lamps powered by Nepal Electricity Authority’s power grid with solar ones, according to Executive Director of Alternative Energy Promotion Centre (AEPC) Ram Prasad Dhital.
+The campaign will begin in Kathmandu Valley from January 29 by replacing all street lamps powered by Nepal Electricity Authority’s power grid with solar ones, according to Executive Director of Alternative Energy Promotion Centre (AEPC) Ram Prasad Dhital.“This is a part of our effort to make solar street lamps comprehensive in all urban areas with cooperation from respective municipalities,” Dhital said.
+“We have targeted 54 municipalities this year where we will install solar lamps with participation of local communities.
+It includes replacing all NEA lamps as well.”

 In Kathmandu Valley alone, there are around 18,000 street lamps powered by the NEA grid.
 The AEPC estimates that powering street lamps with solar energy could save up to 6 megawatt of electricity.